apache/geode/geode-redis/README.md

 The Redis API for Geode allows an application to send Redis commands to Geode.
 This will allow users to switch seamlessly from native Redis to Geode as a data store/caching solution.

 The API allows Geode to listen for and interpret incoming Redis commands on a designated port.

-The current set of supported Redis commands are listed [here](#redis-commands).
+**Note:** Not all Redis commands are currently supported.
+The current set of supported Redis commands is listed [here](#redis-commands).

 ## <a name="how-to-try-it"></a>How To Try It

+The Redis API for Geode is currently in early access.
 We’ll build the develop branch of Apache Geode and then connect the [Redis-CLI](https://redis.io/topics/quickstart) to that instance.

+**Note:** Currently Geode requires Java 8 JDK to build.

 ### <a name="building-apache-geode"></a>Building Apache Geode
 The Apache Geode source code can be found here